Zennoon/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 6-pop_listint.c: The function receives a pointer to the head of a singly linked list, and it pops the first node and returns the value (n) that was stored in that node.

+7-get_nodeint.c: The function receives the head of a singly linked list, and an unsigned int index, and it returns the node at the given index if it exists.
+The index is the offset of the node from the head (0 would mean an offset of 0 from the head, which is the head itself).